konflux-ci/architecture/ADR/0033-product-version-controller.md

 * A **resources** element that includes a list of resource definitions so that each definition may reference variables by using the Go template syntax.

-Here is an example for what a *ProjectDevStreamTemplate* resource may look like:
+Here is an example for what a *ProjectDevelopmentStreamTemplate* resource may look like:

 ```
 apiVersion: pvc.konflux.dev/v1alpha1
-kind: ProjectDevStreamTemplate
+kind: ProjectDevelopmentStreamTemplate
 metadata:
   name: template1
   ...